 - Use of a pocket amplifier

-- Using a lower tone of voice by loved ones and friends to compensate for high-frequency hearing loss
+- Speaking to the older adult in a lower tone of voice to compensate for high-frequency hearing loss

 - Use of written instructions